 And if you are really eager to start implementing some strategies on managing control, HERE is something else that might help you on your journey.
 It’s titled: What All Parents Need To Know About Handling Unacceptable Behaviour!

 PS.
-If you are looking for more support, I have a Private Facebook Group called The Conscious Parent Community where myself and other parent coaches answer your questions and more.
+If you are looking for more support, I have a Private Facebook Group called Parenting In The Thick Of It where I answer your questions and more.
 Would love to see you there.